MicrosoftDocs/azure-devops-docs/docs/package/gradle/pull-package-gradle.md

 ## Set up authentication

-First, you need a **gradle.properties** file that contains a VSTS credential token.
+First, you need a **gradle.properties** file that contains a Azure DevOps Services credential token.

-Navigate to `https://{yourAccount}.visualstudio.com/_details/organizations/security/tokens`, where `{yourAccount}` is the name of your VSTS account.
+Navigate to `https://{yourAccount}.visualstudio.com/_details/organizations/security/tokens`, where `{yourAccount}` is the name of your Azure DevOps Services account.

 Click **Add**.